cagov/caldata-mdsa-training/docs/dbt/cloud.md

   a_string: "britt is cool!"
   also_a_string: britt is cool

-# But ommitting the quotes for a string can get you in trouble when the string is ambiguous!
+# But omitting the quotes for a string can get you in trouble when the string is ambiguous!
 my_dict:
   # This is interpreted as a number (which is not what we want)
   python_version: 3.9